 Ask an Agent

 Author profile picture

-The decision to maintain your auto insurance coverage is really dependent on whether or not you plan to buy a new vehicle in the near future.
-If you cancel your policy and then buy another vehicle within the next month or two, the insurance rates for that vehicle will be much higher than if you maintained coverage.
+The decision to maintain your auto insurance coverage depends on whether or not you plan to buy a new vehicle shortly.
+If you cancel your policy and buy another vehicle within the next month or two, the insurance rates for that vehicle will be much higher than if you maintained coverage.
+It's understandable to want to save money while you're between vehicles, but paying for a month or two now may be worth it compared to potentially higher rates if you have a lapse in coverage.

 Most insurance companies offer discounts for being continuously insured and you will lose that discount if you cancel your policy and need another in a short time frame.
-If you plan to be without a vehicle for 6 months or longer then it might make sense to cancel your policy.
-Keep in mind that if you choose to cancel your policy, you won't be paying insurance premiums but will also be faced with higher rates when you need to be insured again.
+If you plan to be without a vehicle for 6 months or longer, it might make sense to cancel your policy.
+Remember that if you choose to cancel your policy, you won't be paying insurance premiums but will also be faced with higher rates when you need to be insured again.

+Ask an Agent